Performing Trade Studies Using Analyzer

 Watch the following video, then follow the steps below incorporating the systems and missions you work on (sample inputs provided).

 To speed things up and enable you to focus on this lesson's main goal, you will use a partially created scenario.
-The partially created scenario is saved as a visual data file (VDF) in the STK Data Federate.
+The partially created scenario is saved as a visual data file (VDF) and is included with your STK installation.

 1. Launch STK ().